Child Restraint Anchorage Systems Should Have Lower Anchorages: Enhancing Child Safety

 Introduction: The Importance of Lower Anchorages

 The design of child restraint anchorage systems is constantly evolving to improve safety.
 A key aspect of this improvement lies in the placement of the anchorages themselves.
-While upper tether anchors are important for controlling forward movement, lower anchorages are the foundation for overall stability and preventing the child seat from rotating or tilting during a crash.
+In practice, while upper tether anchors are important for controlling forward movement, lower anchorages are the foundation for overall stability and preventing the child seat from rotating or tilting during a crash.
 The lower anchorages, typically located in the vehicle's seating area, provide a strong connection point, minimizing the potential for the car seat to shift or come loose, which can significantly increase the risk of injury to the child.
 This article will explore the various aspects of lower anchorage design and their contribution to child safety.

 Understanding Child Restraint Anchorage Systems (CARS)